How Long Does it Take to Get a Divorce in New Jersey?

 There are a handful of different methods which are frequently used by spouses to come to a tenable divorce agreement, including:

-Traditional litigation – the lengthiest and costliest form of coming to a divorce agreement is going the path of litigation.
+The lengthiest and costliest form of coming to a divorce agreement is going the path of litigation.
 This may include the long list of steps presented in the following section, and may end in a formal trial before a New Jersey judge.

-Mediation – the mediation process involves an impartial mediator making an unbiased settlement recommendation after listening to all the facts of your case.
+The mediation process involves an impartial mediator making an unbiased settlement recommendation after listening to all the facts of your case.
 It is important to understand that the results of divorce mediation are non-binding, and may be rejected by either party.

-Arbitration – much like mediation, arbitration involves an unbiased go-between, know as an arbitrator.
+Much like mediation, arbitration involves an unbiased go-between, know as an arbitrator.
 However, arbitration results are legally binding, and both parties must agree to accept the results before the process begins.

 None of the above – In some circumstances, couples may be able to come to the terms of their own divorce agreement.
 While it is still highly recommended to work with our Florham Park divorce attorneys to actually draft the document, agreeing to the terms does not necessarily require any legal process.